mreshank/oibsip_3/README.md

 # This is a small and simple project “ATM Machine”.

-> This is a console-based application.
+This is a console-based application to demonstrate the working of a common ATM we use in our day to day life.

 > When the system starts the user is prompted with user id and user pin.